neirocca sound-first music theory

 1Minor 2ndm2Maximum tension; creeping, anxiousJaws theme

-2Major 2ndM2Natural step; melodic movementHappy Birthday (first two notes)
+2Major 2ndM2Natural step; melodic movementHappy Birthday (first two different pitches)

 3Minor 3rdm3Darker, melancholic; minor chord foundationSmoke on the Water intro riff